 Only two other dates in U.S. history had more unsettling one-day percentage falls.
-They were Black Monday on Oct.
-19, 1987, with a 22.61% drop, and Dec.
-12, 1914, with a 23.52% fall.
+They were Black Monday on October 19, 1987, with a 22.61% drop, and December 12, 1914, with a 23.52% fall.

-Fall From Record High
+The Fall From a Record High

 The 2020 stock market crash began on Monday, March 9.
 The Dow fell 2,013.76 points that day to 23,851.02.
 It had fallen by 7.79%.
-What some labeled as Black Monday 2020 was, at that time, the Dow’s worst single-day point drop in U.S. market history.
+What some labeled as "Black Monday 2020" was, at that time, the Dow’s worst single-day point drop in U.S. market history.

-On March 12, 2020, the Dow fell a record 2,352.60 points to close at 21,200.62.
+On Thursday, March 12, 2020, the Dow fell a record 2,352.60 points to close at 21,200.62.
 It was a 9.99% drop, almost a correction in a single day.
 It was the sixth-worst percentage drop in history.

 On March 16, the Dow hit a new record.
 It lost 2,997.10 points to close at 20,188.52.
 That day’s point plummet and 12.93% freefall topped the original October 1929 Black Monday slide of 12.82% for one session.

-Prior to the 2020 crash, the Dow had just reached its record high of 29,551.42 on Feb.
-12. From that peak to the March 9 low, the DJIA lost 5,700.40 points or 19.3%.
+Prior to the 2020 crash, the Dow had just reached its record high of 29,551.42 on February 12.
+From that peak to the March 9 low, the DJIA lost 5,700.40 points or 19.3%.
 It had narrowly avoided the 20% decline that would have signaled the start of a bear market.

 On March 11, the Dow closed at 23,553.22, down 20.3% from the Feb.
 12 high.
-That launched a bear market and ended the 11-year bull market that started in March 2009.
+That launched a bear market and ended the 11-year bull market that had started in March 2009.

 The chart below ranks the 10 biggest one-day losses in DJIA history.